javimarsal/devtec-guides/Set a consistent cursor theme for nix UI packages/guide-english/REAMDE.md

 home-manager switch
 ```

+If you had a Nix app opened during this process, maybe you won't see any change.
+So you have to close the Nix app and open it again to see that the configuration has been applied.

 ### Setting "Bibata Modern Ice" cursor theme for the System

 You can look for the [Bibata Modern Ice](https://www.gnome-look.org/p/1197198) cursor theme from [gnome-look.org](https://www.gnome-look.org).
 Just go to the "Files" section and download the "Bibata-Modern-Ice.tar.gz" file.